-Many people choose to remove telangiectasias, both for cosmetic reasons and because the condition can cause discomfort.
+Many people choose to remove telangiectasias for cosmetic reasons and because the condition can cause discomfort.

 Doctors can use laser therapy, sclerotherapy, or excisional surgery to remove telangiectasias.

-Laser therapy is minimally invasive and is generally the simplest treatment for facial telangiectasia and broken capillaries.
+Laser therapy is minimally invasive and is generally the most straightforward treatment for facial telangiectasia and broken capillaries.
 Laser ablation can seal widened blood vessels.

-This procedure does not cause much pain and the recovery time is short.
+This procedure does not cause much pain and has a short recovery time.

-It is a more effective procedure for larger veins, making it the standard treatment for telangiectasia in the legs.
+It is a more effective procedure for more prominent veins, making it the standard treatment for telangiectasia in the legs.

 It is a minimally invasive procedure in which a dermatologist injects salt water or a chemical solution into the affected veins.
 The veins will harden and disappear.

 Treatment is effective but can take a long time.
-Insurance companies rarely cover the procedure as they consider spider veins to be cosmetic in nature.
+Insurance companies rarely cover the procedure as they consider spider veins cosmetic.
 Treatment can therefore also be expensive.

 An injection can treat an inch of a vein.
 People may need between five and 50 injections, depending on the size of the area affected by the condition.

 This low-cost treatment does not require hospitalization, as there is no recovery time or anesthesia.
-It can also be a good option for facial spider veins that are larger than regular broken capillaries.
+It can also be a good option for facial spider veins more prominent than regularly broken capillaries.

-Excision surgery can remove widened blood vessels, but this procedure has a longer recovery period and causes considerable pain.
+Excision surgery can remove widened blood vessels, but this procedure has a more extended recovery period and causes considerable pain.